 In the fall of 2017, I was asked to keep the scorebook for my son’s 12U game.
-I really hadn’t touched a paper scorebook in over 3 years since I started using the Game Changer app on my tablet, but I volunteered to do it anyways.
-The big change since I last kept a scorebook was our league switched pitching rules from reporting pitched innings to tracking actual number of pitches thrown in the game.
-Most organizations have put a pitch count policy in place to better protect youth from arm injuries.
+I really hadn’t touched a paper scorebook in over 3 years since I started using the Game Changer app on my iPad, but I volunteered to do it anyways.
+The big change since I last kept a scorebook was our youth league switched pitching rules from reporting innings pitched to tracking actual number of pitches thrown in the game.
+Most organizations have now put a pitch count policy in place to better protect youth from arm injuries.
 During that fall baseball game, I found it difficult to keep up with the pace of the game.
-I was fine tracking each at-bat and count in the scoreboxes but often falling behind marking each pitch thrown in a separate section.
+I was fine tracking each at-bat and count in the scoreboxes but fell behind marking each pitch thrown in a separate section.
 I just couldn’t keep going back and forth at regular game speed, so I thought there had to be a better way.
 Later that night I began prototyping an improved scorebox that integrated the pitch count.
 I realized this was just one of many other features I myself would like to have in a scorebook.
 In my experience, most books have unused areas on the page, such as stats tracking, that teams have transitioned to apps like Game Changer on their digital devices.
 Also, a typical pregame process is exchanging your batting lineup with the opponent, so I wanted to simplify that as well.
-After lots of hard work through the Minnesota winter of 2017-18 that seemed to never end, What’s The Scorebook (aka What’s the Score baseball scorebook) was introduced to the youth baseball market for the 2018 spring baseball season.
-The tradition of paper scorekeeping is not going away, and I trust that you will find this book’s evolution in youth baseball scoring more enjoyable and easier than ever.
-If you already use this book and like it, please tell others or share what you think on Facebook, Twitter, or Instagram!
+After lots of hard work through the brutal Minnesota winter of 2017-18 that seemed to never end, What’s The Scorebook was introduced for the 2018 spring baseball/softball season.
+The tradition of paper scorekeeping is not going away, and I trust that you will find this book’s evolution in youth scorekeeping more enjoyable and easier than ever.
+If you already use this book and like it, please tell others or share what you think on Facebook, Twitter, or Instagram #whatsthescorebook.
 The next time someone asks you, “What’s the Score?”, you’ll be happy to let them know.
 Thanks again and “Play Ball” !

 Copyright 2017 | Troy Pullis | Minneapolis, MN | All Rights Reserved